 - Leg raise exercise.
 This movement is performed with one leg outstretched and the supporting leg slightly bent while one hand holds onto the side of the pool.
 It strengthens and stretches the muscles in the leg, hip, and lower back.

 - Pool walking exercise.
-Walking both forward and backward in chest-high water works the leg muscles while exerting no impact of the knees or hips, which is particularly important for people who have arthritis in those joints.
+Walking both forward and backward in chest-high water works the leg muscles while exerting no impact on the knees or hips, which is particularly important for people who have arthritis in those joints.
 The walking exercise can be made more demanding with the addition of hand floats or light weights, so a stroll in the pool becomes an aquatic version of power walking.

-Spa treatments complementing water therapy for back pain typically involve relaxing in warm, agitated water such as that found in whirlpool baths.
-This form of hydrotherapy relaxes muscles, improves muscle blood flow, and increases general blood circulation, which make the body more flexible and can prepare it for water therapy or land-based exercise.
+This form of therapy relaxes muscles, improves muscle blood flow, and increases general blood circulation, which makes the body more flexible and can prepare it for water therapy or land-based exercise.

 In This Article: